 Study AMY3001, an open-label, randomised, active-controlled phase III study, compared treatment with DARZALEX subcutaneous formulation (1800 mg) in combination with bortezomib, cyclophosphamide and dexamethasone (D-VCd) to treatment with bortezomib, cyclophosphamide and dexamethasone (VCd) alone in patients with newly diagnosed systemic AL amyloidosis.
 Randomisation was stratified by AL amyloidosis Cardiac Staging System, countries that typically offer autologous stem cell transplant (ASCT) for patients with AL amyloidosis, and renal function.

-All patients enrolled in study AMY3001 had newly diagnosed AL amyloidosis with at least one affected organ, measurable hematologic disease, cardiac stage I-IIIA (based on European Modification of Mayo 2004 cardiac stage), and NYHA class I-IIIA.
+All patients enroled in study AMY3001 had newly diagnosed AL amyloidosis with at least one affected organ, measurable haematologic disease, cardiac stage I-IIIA (based on European Modification of Mayo 2004 cardiac stage), and NYHA class I-IIIA.
 Patients with NYHA class IIIB and IV were excluded.

-Bortezomib (SC; 1.3 mg/m2 body surface area), cyclophosphamide (oral or IV; 300 mg/m2 body surface area; max dose 500 mg), and dexamethasone (oral or IV; 40 mg or a reduced dose of 20 mg for patients > 70 years or body mass index [BMI] < 18.5 or those who have hypervolemia, poorly controlled diabetes mellitus or prior intolerance to steroid therapy) were administered weekly on days 1, 8, 15, and 22 of repeated 28-day [4-week] cycles.
+Bortezomib (SC; 1.3 mg/m2 body surface area), cyclophosphamide (oral or IV; 300 mg/m2 body surface area; max dose 500 mg), and dexamethasone (oral or IV; 40 mg or a reduced dose of 20 mg for patients > 70 years or body mass index [BMI] < 18.5 or those who have hypervolaemia, poorly controlled diabetes mellitus or prior intolerance to steroid therapy) were administered weekly on days 1, 8, 15, and 22 of repeated 28-day [4-week] cycles.
 On the days of DARZALEX dosing, 20 mg of the dexamethasone dose was given as a pre-injection medicinal product and the remainder given the day after DARZALEX administration.
 Bortezomib, cyclophosphamide and dexamethasone were given for six 28-day [4-week] cycles in both treatment arms, while DARZALEX treatment was continued until disease progression, start of subsequent therapy, or a maximum of 24 cycles (~2 years) from the first dose of study treatment.
 Dose adjustments for bortezomib, cyclophosphamide and dexamethasone were applied according to manufacturer’s prescribing information.

 A total of 388 patients were randomised: 195 to the D-VCd arm and 193 to the VCd arm.
 The baseline demographic and disease characteristics were similar between the two treatment groups.
 The majority (79%) of patients had lambda free light chain disease.
 The median patient age was 64 years (range: 34 to 87); 47% were ≥ 65 years; 58% were male; 76% Caucasian, 17% Asian, and 3% African American; 23% had AL amyloidosis Clinical Cardiac stage I, 40% had stage II, 35% had stage IIIA, and 2% had stage IIIB.
 All patients had one or more affected organs and the median number of organs involved was 2 (range: 1-6) and 66% of patients had 2 or more organs involved.
 Vital organ involvement was: 71% cardiac, 59% renal and 8% hepatic.
 Patients with grade 2 sensory or grade 1 painful peripheral neuropathy were excluded.
-The primary efficacy endpoint was hematologic complete response (HemCR) rate as determined by the Independent Review Committee assessment based on International Concensus Criteria.
+The primary efficacy endpoint was haematologic complete response (HemCR) rate as determined by the Independent Review Committee assessment based on International Concensus Criteria.
 Study AMY3001 demonstrated an improvement in HemCR in the D-VCd arm as compared to the VCd arm.
 Efficacy results are summarised in table 16.